designer-for-camel/camel-designer/README.md

 The focus of this release has been to integrate the Browser based Designer with VSCode as an webview extension.

 The following list describes the work done on the graphical Designer:
-- use "call to: route" on direct calls
+- Definition of REST Apis
+- Definition of Camel routes
-- export 3D models to Camel XML files
+- 3D models rendered in Camel XML files
-- import Camel XML files into 3D models
+- Camel XML definitions rendered into 3D models
 - add/delete activities mid-flow
-- conditions on choices
-- follow head of route with camera
+- Flow navigation from text editor
-- information Arrow on Direct activities
+- Double click on Direct activities opens targeted Route
-- multiple FROMs
+- Configurable activities
-- circle activity under configuration
 - choice paths
 - parallel paths
-- REST definitions
 - Support to accommodate unimplemented Camel patterns.

 ### 1.0.0